fluxninja/aperture/docs/content/applying-policies/quota-scheduler/external-rate-limiting.md

 import Zoom from 'react-medium-image-zoom';
 ```

-The Quota scheduler is a versatile feature that can be used for managing
+The Quota Scheduler is a multifunctional tool that plays a crucial role not only
-requests for external API calls, but also for inter-service communication within
+in handling requests for external APIs, but also in managing inter-service
-a system architecture.
-In case of External API calls, it acts like a traffic
+dialogue within a system layout.
+Leveraging Aperture for external rate limiting
-controller, making sure that too many requests don't rush in at once and cause a
+allows for the prioritization and regulation of API calls in line with quota
-traffic jam in the API, which could potentially bring it down.
-By utilizing
+restrictions, ensuring these calls don't go beyond the established limit.
+This
-Aperture, external API calls, can be prioritized and managed under quota limits,
+prevents potential fines or blockage by the API provider.
+This is a practical
-so that calls doesn't exceed the limit, causing penalty or even worse being
+example of how the Quota Scheduler can be deployed for external rate limiting
-blocked by the API provider.
-The following example shows how to use the Quota
+while maximizing the utility of the external rate limits and keeping your
-scheduler to manage external API calls while ensuring the api calls are
+applications within their budget constraints, thus preventing any additional
-prioritized and managed under quota limits.
+costs.

 ## Policy